Overview

 Credentials Are Stored Locally

 Although Credentials are encrypted, Jenkins needs to store them somewhere.
 Whether stored in a database or a file, there is always a place for these data.
-In fact, Jenkins stores this information in the directory $JENKINS_HOME/secrets/, for example:
+In fact, Jenkins stores this information in the directory $JENKINS_HOME/secrets/

 This information can be copied.
 If someone can access my Credentials files, they will be able to fully access my entire Jenkins instance and everything it can access.